 If you are seriously behind on your mortgage or car payments, Chapter 13 bankruptcy may be a better choice.
 In Chapter 13, you can repay mortgage or car loan arrearages as part of your debt reorganization plan.

 Everyone's financial circumstances are unique.
 The best way to find out what Chapter 7 bankruptcy will actually mean to you is to discuss the facts of your debts, income and assets with an experienced, knowledgeable attorney.
 Contact us today to schedule a free initial consultation.

 Keep in mind that only three lawyers in Chicago are certified in consumer bankruptcy by the American Board of Certification*.
-Two are partners at Ledford & Wu.
+Two are partners at Ledford, Wu & Borges, LLC.